Hypnootis/storescraper/README.md

 # storescraper
 Scraping product prices from grocery stores and giving tips

 Scraping is done with the 'selenium' and 'BeautifulSoup4 4.12.2' libraries.
+You'll also need a [webdriver](https://www.selenium.dev/documentation/webdriver/)!

-Recommended to create a virtual environment for these dependencies.
+Recommended to create a virtual environment for the dependencies.

 If you don't have Python virtual environment installed